Jet fragmentation transverse momentum distributions in pp and p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Results

 \section{Results}

 The $\jt$ distribution in pp collisions at $\sqrtS = 5.02\,\mathrm{TeV}$ is compared with that in p--Pb collisions at $\sqrt{s_\mathrm{NN}} = 5.02\,\mathrm{TeV}$ in Fig.~\ref{fig:jtppboverpp} for jet transverse momentum in \unit[$40<\ptjet<60$]{GeV/$c$}.
 The ratio of the $\jt$ distributions represents the consistence of the result in pp and p--Pb collisions and implies no clear cold nuclear matter effects in p--Pb collisions.
-For higher $\ptjet$ intervals, the comparison is not provided because of the lack of enough statistics for higher $\ptjet$ in minimum-bias pp collisions and the absence of the data sample with the EMCal trigger in the corresponding pp data taking period.
+For the interval in $100<\ptjet<150$ GeV/$c$, the comparison is not provided because of the lack of enough statistics in minimum-bias pp collisions and the absence of the data sample with the EMCal trigger in the corresponding pp data taking period.

 Figure~\ref{fig:jt_systematics} shows the distributions of $\jt$ for charged particles in different $\ptjet$ intervals after applying the unfolding correction and background subtraction in $\pPb$ collisions at \sqrtSnnE[TeV]{5.02}.
 The yield at low $\jt$ stays constant with increasing $\ptjet$.
 At high $\jt$ the yield increases and the distributions become wider with increasing $\ptjet$ as indicated by the ratios of the $\jt$ distributions shown in the bottom panel.
 Notably, this is due to kinematical limits.
 At midrapidity, within a fixed cone the maximum $\jt$ depends on the track momentum by the relation of $j_\mathrm{T,\,max} \approx R \times \pttrack$, resulting in an increase of the possible $\jt$ as $\ptjet$ increases.
 Though jets with larger momenta are more collimated, the net effect is an increase of $\langle\jt\rangle$ as $\ptjet$ increases.
 These measurements are consistent with the findings by the ATLAS~\cite{Aad:2011sc} and LHCb collaborations~\cite{Aaij:2019ctd}.